marqo-ai/marqo-FashionCLIP/README.md

 # Marqo FashionCLIP

-This repository is for evaluating Marqo FashionCLIP and Marqo FashionSigLIP against 7 public benchmark datasets.
+This repository is for evaluating Marqo-FashionCLIP and Marqo-FashionSigLIP against 7 public benchmark datasets.
 Read more about our models on our [blog](https://www.marqo.ai/blog) and refer to [LEADERBOARD](LEADERBOARD.md) for the performance comparison.

 ## Models
-We released our models on HuggingFace: [Marqo-fashionCLIP](https://huggingface.co/Marqo/marqo-fashionCLIP) and [Marqo-fashionSigLIP](https://huggingface.co/Marqo/marqo-fashionSigLIP).
+We released our models on HuggingFace: [Marqo-FashionCLIP](https://huggingface.co/Marqo/marqo-fashionCLIP) and [Marqo-FashionSigLIP](https://huggingface.co/Marqo/marqo-fashionSigLIP).
 You can load the models with open_clip by

 ```python
 import open_clip